AlternativeFFFF/Alt-F4/submissions/complexity_corner_speed_modules/complexity_corner_speed_modules.md

 Speaking of ratios, carefully selecting which module goes where can make a complex ratio much simpler.
 In the green circuit build shown above, you can see how the mismatched speeds of the wire and circuit assemblers are perfectly balanced by adding a few speed modules to only the wire assembler (it just needs a +50% bonus).
 Deploying speed modules tactically, in the right spots, can have a big effect on overall output.
 In the image below, you can see how just a handful of speed modules can make a small science build work in sync.

-{% image.html src='https://media.alt-f4.blog/ALTF4/16/9spm-calculator.png' href='https://kirkmcdonald.github.io/calc.html#zip=dZA7DoQwDAVvk4pIQImUw1jGsBb5oMQp9vZLtiROZ2ms53neQcAtdrazCRzdao5K3uWEF4lts2GhUBxUSQGEU7QFmSKSvQGv7diWyaeTizD2JLBngfztCX4oMIJ/k3W6c9or6peqtMA+zvAZU6aRpW6o2+lmIyvVyIRn11NxeslCg489YFS+UKNq/T/6AQ==' caption='Have you noticed yet that I don’t do these calculations by hand?'
+{% include image.html src='https://media.alt-f4.blog/ALTF4/16/9spm-calculator.jpg' href='https://kirkmcdonald.github.io/calc.html#zip=dZA7DoQwDAVvk4pIQImUw1jGsBb5oMQp9vZLtiROZ2ms53neQcAtdrazCRzdao5K3uWEF4lts2GhUBxUSQGEU7QFmSKSvQGv7diWyaeTizD2JLBngfztCX4oMIJ/k3W6c9or6peqtMA+zvAZU6aRpW6o2+lmIyvVyIRn11NxeslCg489YFS+UKNq/T/6AQ==' caption='Have you noticed yet that I don’t do these calculations by hand?' %}

 Remember I said we’d come back to using more power?
 Now’s a good time to do that.
 If power or pollution is a concern, you will use less power and produce less pollution by making more assemblers instead of using speed modules (remember, pollution is matched to power usage).
 By making your machine work at 120% speed, it uses 150% power!
 The trade-off gets better as you use higher tiers of modules, but it will always take less energy and produce less pollution to have more buildings instead of using speed modules.